 Re-enrollment decisions are made by The Pike School Director of Admission.
 A decision to re-enroll a student and to subsequently forward a re-enrollment agreement to the parents is based upon a student’s academic record, effort, attitude, and behavior throughout the prior year, and upon the willingness of the families to accept and exemplify their responsibility in the partnership of education.
 On occasion, re-enrollment agreements are held until later (usually April or May) when the School decides that an appropriate decision about placement can be made, or are not extended at all, if the School determines that such a recommendation is in the best interest of the student and/or the School community.
 The Head of School makes the final decision as to whether a student will be invited to return for another year.

 This difficult conclusion is only reached after careful consideration.
 While families are obviously involved in this process, the School will make the ultimate decision, and will assist, if possible, in the process of locating an appropriate alternative school.

 Qualified children of faculty/staff and qualified sibling candidates for Pre-K, Kindergarten, and grade 6 are generally given admission priority.
 These applicants are expected to meet the same criteria as other students in terms of both readiness and behavior.

-Current families who are interested in applying for a sibling are urged to contact the External Affairs Office in September.
+Current families who are interested in applying for a sibling are urged to contact the Admission Office in September.
 Applications for admission, from both current and new families, must be submitted by the deadline as outlined by The Pike School materials.
 Enrollment decisions, regardless of a family’s prior or current relationship to the School, are always made by the School.